academyofdata/hbase/README.md

 ```
 HADOOP_USER_NAME=hdfs  hbase org.apache.hadoop.hbase.mapreduce.ImportTsv -Dimporttsv.separator=,  -Dimporttsv.columns="HBASE_ROW_KEY,user:userid,user:age,user:gender,user:occupation,user:zip,rating:rating,rating:timestamp,movie:movieid,movie:title,movie:year,movie:genres" RATINGS1 hdfs:///tmp/ratings1.csv
 ```
+Please see www.academyofdata.com/hbase for futher exercises on RATINGS1 table.

 ## Importing with an HBase shell script
 Let's now use the simplified ratings file as an input to transform and load into a separate RATINGS2 table.
-The RATINGS2 has a single colum family (rating) but each entry has a different column name based on the user that rates the current movie (say 4321), that is the user id is being made part of the column name; so you have rating:rating1234 with value 4.0 to signal that the user 1234 has rated movie 4321 with a rating of 4
+The RATINGS2 has a single colum family (rating) but each entry has a different column name based on the user that rates the current movie (say 4321), that is the user id is being made part of the column name; so you have rating:rating1234 with value 4.0 to signal that the user 1234 has rated movie 4321 with a rating of 4.
+The key is the movieid and the entries in 4321 movieid key will show all the ratings and timeline of each rating for this movie.

 ```
 echo "create 'RATINGS2','rating'" > ratings2.txt